 Both the sole director of the Board and the Chief Executive Officer positions are currently held by Mr. Hong.
-Effective immediately after the 2020 Annual Meeting of Stockholders in August 2020, the Board recommended for Mr. Hong to serve as a sole director of the Board and continue in his position as Chief Executive Officer because, as one of our founders and due to his involvement in our day-to-day operations, he possesses in-depth knowledge of the issues, opportunities and challenges facing the Company.
-The Board also believed Mr. Hong's combined role, along with his significant ownership in the Company, increases accountability and promotes strategy development and execution, all of which our Board believes are essential to the effective governance of our Company.
+As one of our founders and due to his involvement in our day-to-day operations, he possesses indepth knowledge of the issues, opportunities and challenges facing the Company.
+The Board believes Mr. Hong's combined role, along with his significant ownership in the Company, increases accountability and promotes strategy development and execution, all of which our Board believes are essential to the effective governance of our Company.
 The sole director is responsible for risk oversight of our Company.